Volg mij op:

 - 1997 BSc Organic Chemistry, University College, Etten-Leur

 Food systems are often mixtures of ingredients and should therefore be considered as complex mixtures or complex composites.
 Foods consist often of a combination of different food structures, like gels, foams and emulsions.
 The food structures can be created by mixing water, fat/oil and air with food ingredients like proteins, polysaccharides and other bio-based molecules.
 The interactions between these ingredients determine the assembly of these ingredients (collection of ingredients) into larger building blocks and determine which food structures (emulsion, foam, gel) can be created.
-To provide knowledge to design new food applications, an understanding of complex composites containing a range of different ingredients is therefore desirable.
+These structures then determine the textural features of foods, such as the fracture properties, melting, spreading behavior, elestricity, etc. These textural features will change during food consumption, and at the end determine at the end the sensory perception of those products.
+To provide knowledge to design new food applications, an understanding of complex composites is therefore desirable.